DMovies - Your platform for thought-provoking cinema

 Stranger Eyes

-Two desperate parents scramble to find their missing baby girl, on a quest aided by surveillance technology - from the Official Competition of the 81st Venice International Film Festival
+Two desperate parents scramble to find their missing baby girl, on a quest aided by surveillance technology - from the 68th BFI London Film Festival

 The action tales place in present-day Singapore, a small and heavily monitored island-state.
 Two-year-old Bo has disappeared.
 A mysterious baby-snatcher operated while the mum was distracted in the local supermarket.
 The two adults are left pointing fingers at each other, trying to figure out what happened.
 Parallel to this, they begin to receive CDs containing images of their daily lives.
 The intrigue becomes increasingly confusing as the police step in, relying mostly on CCTV footage in order to investigate the disappearance.
 “Who needs officers going around when you have cameras everywhere?”, asks the local sheriff rhetorically.